Rolakamin/E-Commerce-Data-Analysis/README.md

 **Step 3: Correcting Inconsistent Data**

-Inconsistent data entries can result from errors in data collection or entry.
-In this dataset, negative values were found in the Quantity and UnitPrice columns, which indicated incorrect data.
+Inconsistent data can arise from errors in data collection or entry.
+In this dataset, negative values were found in the Quantity and UnitPrice columns, which indicated incorrect records.

-To correct this:
+**Approach:**

-- **Negative quantities** were replaced with zero to prevent them from affecting calculations.
+- Negative quantities were replaced with zero to ensure accurate calculations.
+- Negative unit prices were also replaced with zero, as prices should always be positive.

+**Queries and Updates:**

+**1. Replacing Negative Quantities with Zero**

 ```sql
 UPDATE Ecommerce